Para leer este hoja informatica en español, presione aquí .

 The Myth: "HIV/AIDS was invented."

 The Reality: There is no evidence to suggest that HIV/AIDS was invented in a laboratory; nor is there evidence to suggest that HIV is a result of government conspiracies.
 HIV/AIDS is not caused by party drugs, AZT, or mosquito bites.
-HIV is one of many blood borne viruses that is transmitted by body fluids including blood, semen, vaginal fluid, and breast milk.
+HIV is one of many viruses that is transmitted by body fluids including blood, semen, vaginal fluid, and breast milk.